mjftw/pluma-automation/docs/style-guide.md

     pass
 ```

-In order to simplify importing exceptions in external scripts, we have a separate execeptions file (`exceptions.py`).
+In order to simplify importing exceptions in external scripts, we have a separate exceptions file (`exceptions.py`).
 When adding new exceptions for a class to use, make sure to add this new exception to the exception file, so that it can be accessed outside of the package, without having to know exactly what file it is actually defined in.

 E.g. (Excerpt from `exceptions.py`)